A Neighborhood in the heart of the Highlands

 It’s difficult sometimes to move into the Belknap area because houses for sale don’t stay on the market for long!

 There is no better time to visit Belknap than the second weekend of October!
 The Annual Belknap Fall Festival brings together neighbors and visitors from all over the region for two days of arts and crafts, music, food, craft beer, and family activities.
+Historically, the second weekend of October brings beautiful Fall weather, and why the festival founders chose the weekend to entertain Belknap Neighbors and friends from all areas to see what life in Belknap is all about!

 Looking at a map, the lifeline of Belknap is Trevilian Way, a picturesque winding road that is popular with motorists, bicyclists, dog walkers, and runners.
 Belknap’s eastern boundary is where Trevilian Way connects with Bardstown and Taylorsville Roads.
 Nearby is Lakeside Swim Club, a popular family favorite since 1924.